When you have symptoms of an allergic reaction.

 Will my allergies ever go away?

 Although children do outgrow some allergies, adults usually do not.
-Allergies that cause the worst reactions, such as anaphylaxis caused by peanuts, do not usually go away.
-Avoidance of the allergen and advance preparation for accidental exposure, in the form of drugs such as antihistamines and portable adrenaline injections, is the safest course.
-Immunotherapy can help decrease symptoms for some unavoidable aeroallergens such as pollens, and this treatment usually consists of years of regular injections.
-This approach is not advocated for food allergens.
+Allergies that cause the worst reactions, such as anaphylaxis caused by peanuts, do not usually go away on their own.
+Avoidance of the allergen and advance preparation for accidental exposure, in the form of drugs such as antihistamines and portable adrenaline injections (when required), is the safest course of action.

 Why am I told to avoid fresh fruit when my allergy is to tree pollen?

 This is due to “oral allergy syndrome”.
 There are substances in tree pollen that are very similar to those in certain fresh fruits.
-If your immune system makes IgE to these substances in pollen, this IgE may also “crossreact” with the fruit proteins.
+If your immune system makes IgE to these tree pollen allergens this IgE may also “crossreact” with the fruit proteins.
 Your body thinks it is detecting and reacting to tree pollen when in fact it is fruit that it is responding to.
-Oral allergy syndrome is quite becoming more common, though in most cases it is mild, with tingling or a scratch sensation in the mouth or throat.
+Oral allergy syndrome in most cases is mild, with tingling or a scratch sensation in the mouth or throat.